1.1. Getting Started¶

 ... pyarmor_runtime.so

-Generally using binary extensions means the obfuscated scripts require
+Generally using binary extensions means the obfuscated scripts require pyarmor_runtime

 be created for different platforms, so they

-- often will not work correctly with alternative interpreters such as PyPy, IronPython or Jython
+often will not work correctly with alternative interpreters such as PyPy, IronPython or Jython

 Another disadvantage of relying on binary extensions is that alternative import mechanisms (such as the ability to import modules directly from zipfiles) often won’t work for extension modules (as the dynamic loading mechanisms on most platforms can only load libraries from disk).

 1.1.9.
-What to read next¶
+What to read next

 There is a complete installation guide that covers all the possibilities:

-- install pyarmor by source
+install pyarmor by source

-- call pyarmor from Python script
+call pyarmor from Python script

-- clean uninstallation
+clean uninstallation

-Next is Basic Obfuscation.
+Next is Basic Tutorial.
 It covers

-- using more option to obfuscate script and package
+using more option to obfuscate script and package

-- using outer file to store runtime key
+using outer file to store runtime key

-- localizing runtime error messages
+localizing runtime error messages

-- packing obfuscated scripts and protect system packages
+packing obfuscated scripts and protect system packages

-- Customization error handler
+Customization error handler

-- runtime error internationalization
+runtime error internationalization

-- cross platform, multiple platforms and multiple Python version
+cross platform, multiple platforms and multiple Python version

 1.1.10.
-How the documentation is organized¶
+How the documentation is organized

 Pyarmor has a lot of documentation.
 A high-level overview of how it’s organized will help you know where to look for certain things:

-- Part 1: Tutorials now you’re reading.
+Part 1: Tutorials now you’re reading.

-- Part 2: How To guides are recipes.
+Part 2: How To guides are recipes.
 They guide you through the steps involved in addressing key problems and use-cases.
 They are more advanced than tutorials and assume some knowledge of how Python works.

-- Part 3: References guides contain key concepts, man page, configurations and other aspects of Pyarmor machinery.
+Part 3: References guides contain key concepts, man page, configurations and other aspects of Pyarmor machinery.

-- Part 4: Topics guides insight into key topics and provide useful background information and explanation.
+Part 4: Topics guides insight into key topics and provide useful background information and explanation.
 They describe how it works and how to use it but assume that you have a basic understanding of key concepts.

 Looking for specific information?
 Try the Index, or the detailed table of contents.